scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Authentication in SCION is based on digital certificates that bind identifiers to public keys and carry digital signatures that are verified by roots of trust.
 SCION allows each ISD to define its own set of trust roots, along with the policy governing their use.
 Such scoping of trust roots within an ISD improves security, as compromise of a private key associated with a trust root cannot be used to forge a certificate outside the ISD.
 An ISD's trust roots and policy are encoded in the TRC, which has a version number, a list of public keys that serves as root of trust for various purposes, and policies governing the number of signatures required for performing different types of actions.
 The TRC serves as a way to bootstrap all authentication within SCION.
 Additionally, TRC versioning is used to efficiently revoke compromised roots of trust.

 The TRC also provides *trust agility*, that is, it enables users to select the trust roots used to initiate certificate validation.
 This implies that users are free to choose an ISD they believe maintains a non-compromised set of trust roots.
 ISD members can also decide whether to trust other ISDs and thus transparently define trust relationships between parts of the network.
 SCION trust model, therefore, differs from the one provided by other PKI architectures.

+## Trust Relations within an Isolation Domain

+As already mentioned previously, the control-plane PKI, SCION's concept of trust, is organized on ISD-level.
+Each ISD can independently specify its own Trust Root Configuration (TRC) and build its own verification chain.
+Each TRC consists of a collection of signed root certificates, which are used to sign CA certificates, which are in turn used to sign AS certificates.
+The TRC also includes ISD-policies that specify, for example, the TRC's usage, validity, and future updates.
+A TRC is a fundamental component of an ISD's control-plane PKI.
+The so-called **base TRC** constitutes the ISD's trust anchor.
+It is signed during a signing ceremony and then distributed throughout the ISD.

+### Updates and Trust Resets {#trust-reset}

+There are two types of TRC updates: regular and sensitive.
+A **regular TRC update** is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged, whereas a **sensitive TRC update** is an update that modifies critical aspects of the TRC, such as the set of core ASes.
+In both cases, the base TRC remains unchanged.
+If the ISD's TRC has been compromised, it is necessary for an ISD to re-establish the trust root.
+This is possible with a process called **trust reset** (if allowed by the ISD's trust policy).
+In this case, a new base TRC is created.

+## Overview of Certificates, Keys, and Roles

+The base TRC constitutes the root of trust within an ISD.
+The next figure provides a first impression of the trust chain within an ISD, based on its TRC.
+For detailed descriptions, please refer to the chapters **reference: cert-specs** and **reference: trc-specification**.

+**Figure 2** - *Chain of trust within an ISD*

+All certificates used in SCION's control-plane PKI are in X.509 v3 format {{RFC5280}}.
+Additionally, the TRC contains self-signed certificates instead of plain public keys.
+Self-signed certificates have the following advantages over plain public keys: (1) They make the binding between name and public key explicit; and (2) the binding is signed to prove possession of the corresponding private key.

+All ASes in SCION have the task to sign and verify control-plane messages.
+However, certain ASes have additional roles:

+- **Core ASes**: Core ASes are a distinct set of ASes in the SCION control plane.
+For each ISD, the core ASes are listed in the TRC.
+Each core AS in an ISD has links to other core ASes (in the same or in different ISDs).
+- **Certification authorities (CAs)**: CAs are responsible for issuing AS certificates to other ASes and/or themselves.
+- **Voting ASes**: Only certain ASes within an ISD may sign TRC updates.
+The process of appending a signature to a new TRC is called "casting a vote"; the designated ASes that hold the private keys to sign a TRC update are "voting ASes".

+All further details of the SCION control-plane PKI are specified in the following sections.

+## Trust Concept as a Function

+The SCION control-plane PKI can be seen as a function that transforms potential distrust among different parties into a mutually accepted trust contract including a trust update and reset policy as well as certificates used for authentication procedures in SCION's control plane.

+For the function to work, it is not necessary that the ASes of the ISD all trust each other.
+However, all ASes MUST trust the ISD's core ASes, authoritative ASes, voting ASes, as well as its CA(s).
+These trusted parties negotiate the ISD trust contract in a "bootstrapping of trust" ceremony, where cryptographic material is exchanged, and the ISD's trust anchor, the initial Trust Root Configuration, is created and signed.

+### Input

+Prior to the ceremony, the trusted parties must decide about the validity period of the TRC as well as the number of votes required to update a TRC.
+They must also bring the required keys and certificates, the so-called root and voting keys/certificates.
+During the ceremony, the trusted parties decide about the number of the ISD, which must be an integer in the inclusive range between 1 and 65535.

+### Output

+The output of the bootstrapping of trust ceremony, or the trust "function", are the ISD's initial Trust Root Configuration as well as mutually trusted and accepted CA and AS certificates--the latter are used to verify SCION's control-plane messages.
+Together with the ISD's control-plane root certificates, the CA and AS certificates build the ISD's trust and verification chain.

 ## Conventions and Definitions